 If the glucose level is significantly elevated: Possibly additional bolus doses

 For spontaneous labor, the procedure is the same, except that if intermediate-acting insulin was taken in the previous 12 hours, the insulin dose is decreased.
-For women who have fever, infection, or other complications and for obese women who have type 2 and have required > 100 units of insulin/day before pregnancy, the insulin dose is increased.
+For women who have fever, infection, or other complications and for women with obesity who have type 2 and have required > 100 units of insulin/day before pregnancy, the insulin dose is increased.

 After delivery, loss of the placenta, which synthesizes large amounts of insulin antagonist hormones throughout pregnancy, decreases the insulin requirement immediately.
 Thus, women with gestational diabetes and many of those with type 2 require no insulin postpartum.
 For women with type 1, insulin requirements decrease dramatically but then gradually increase after about 72 hours.